 At Incarnation, we celebrate Shrove Tuesday with a pancake supper the night before Lent begins.
 On Ash Wednesday, we hold three services of Holy Eucharist and offer the imposition of ashes throughout the day, usually seeing upwards of 500 people.

 Lent is a time when we also hold our six-week Inquirers’ Class, leading up to Confirmation Sunday.
 Please note that this year, the Inquirers’ Class will be held during Eastertide, and Confirmation Sunday will occur in the fall.

 The final week of Lent is called Holy Week, which begins with Palm Sunday, when we recall Jesus’ triumphal entry into Jerusalem as well as his Passion on the cross.
 The last three days of Lent are the sacred Triduum of Maundy Thursday, Good Friday, and Holy Saturday.

 Easter Day is the annual feast of the resurrection, the pascha or Christian Passover.
 Faith in Jesus’ resurrection following his crucifixion is at the heart of Christian belief.
 Our celebration of Easter begins with the Great Vigil on Easter Eve and carries through Easter Sunday with much celebration and joy.

 Easter Sunday festivities include an Easter Egg Hunt in the Parish House and the Parish Easter Luncheon at a nearby restaurant.
-Because we cannot gather in person this year, we’ll have a celebratory Zoom Coffee Hour with special games and activities.
+Because we cannot gather in person this year, we’ll have an online service for children and a celebratory Zoom Coffee Hour with special games and activities.